On the road with Martina

 - Equipment: sturdy shoes, hiking clothes suitable for the weather, hiking poles if necessary, provisions and water for the way

-Martina Stadler has lived in Scuol since 2017 and is the tourism director of the Engadin Samnaun Val Müstair holiday region.
+Martina Hollenstein has lived in Scuol since 2017 and is the tourism director of the Engadin Samnaun Val Müstair holiday region.
 In her free time, she enjoys being out in nature – be it hiking, skiing or on horseback.